JoergBitzer/C_CPP_Introduction/README.md

 A short course of using C/C++ in a plattform independent way:

-The goal of this course is to provide you with the tools and knowledge to develop smal programms in C ür C++ without relying on a plattform specific IDE (e.g. Microsoft Visual Studio Code or XCode).
+The goal of this course is to provide you with the tools and knowledge to develop smal programms in C ür C++ without relying on a plattform specific IDE (e.g. Microsoft Visual Studio or XCode).
 Instead we will use tools that allows for a plattform independent tool chain (sort of).

 ## First Steps: